zammad/zammad-org/src/en/reference/rest-api/intro.md

 # Introduction

-Zammad provides a powerful REST-API which allows all operations that are available via UI as well.
+Zammad provides a powerful REST-API[^1] which allows all operations that are available via UI as well.

 This page gives you a first impression for things that generally count for all endpoints and how to adapt.